 Health: There are no recommended vaccinations for travel to Sweden.
 It is recommended that you obtain a European Health Insurance Card from your local post office or online at www.ehic.org.uk.
 This is not a substitute for travel insurance but it entitles you to emergency treatment and immediately necessary healthcare in EU countries at reduced cost.
-Note that EHIC cards issued by the UK will no longer be valid in the event that the UK leaves the EU on 29 March 2019 without a deal.
+Note that EHIC cards issued by the UK will no longer be valid in the event that the UK leaves the EU without a deal.

 GENERAL HEALTH INFORMATION

 Injury, off-piste skiing and avalanche : There is a risk of injury attached to winter sports, including skiing and snowboarding.
 The risk can be minimised by making sure that you are fit to ski before you travel and ensuring that you ski in a controlled fashion.
 If you wish to ski off-piste, outside ski area boundaries and/or in the backcountry, you do so at your own risk (please also see insurance section above).
 Resorts do make every effort to ensure that the risk of avalanche on pisted ski areas is kept to a minimum but this risk, being a force of nature, can never be completely eliminated.
 The risk of avalanche is greatly accentuated if you ski off-piste and you should always seek expert opinion that morning of the day’s avalanche risk and carry the necessary avalanche equipment with you.
 If you suffer from any pre-existing injuries that may affect your ability to ski or snowboard, please consult your doctor before you travel.
 If you are taking ski or snowboard tuition whilst in resort, please inform the ski school of any pre-existing injuries that may affect your ability to ski or snowboard.